Errol Spence Jr.: Super welterweight

 In August 2025, Jermell Charlo posted an image depicting a lion consuming a shark, representing his nickname "the lion" and Spence's nickname "the shark."
 This imagery suggested a possible matchup between the two, as both athletes aimed to rebound from their recent defeats.
 The prospect of this fight became more compelling following Spence's separation from trainer Derrick James, which resulted from a disagreement concerning compensation.
 Jacob Spence, the cousin of Errol, issued a caution to Charlo concerning their prospective fight.
 He stated, "We could do him worse than Canelo did."
 Earlier in 2025, Spence was in negotiations with WBC super-welterweight champion Sebastian Fundora, but the discussions did not reach a conclusion due to disagreements.
 According to Mike Coppinger, on September 10, the two teams were in talks to fight in 2026.

+Spence vs. Tszyu

+After a three-year layoff, Spence returned to the ring against Tim Tszyu on July 26, 2026, in Australia.

+Spence lost to Tim Tszyu by unanimous decision.

+Retirement

+During his post-fight interview, Spence announced his retirement from professional boxing, stating that he was leaving the sport with his health, financial security, and family intact.
+He retired with a professional record of 28 wins (22 by knockout) and 2 losses, ending a career that included unified WBC, IBF, and WBA (Super) welterweight titles.

 Personal life

 Errol Spence Jr. is of Jamaican descent through his father and African-American descent through his mother.
 He was born on Long Island, New York, but has spent the majority of his life living in Dallas, Texas.
 He is the father of two daughters and a son.